 - How will my idea fit into the market?

-A business plan is a key necessity to creating a successful business.
-It plans your business strategy from start up all the way to establishment and hopefully eventuating in prosperity.
+A business plan is key to building a successful business.
+Your business plan maps out your business strategy from start-up to establishment, hopefully eventuating in prosperity.

 The more information and effort you put into your business plan, the easier your life will be in the long run.
-And it provides a plan to always refer back to if you feel like you might be veering off track.
+It also provides a strategy to refer back to if you feel like you might be veering off track.

 3. Determine how you will obtain finance

-This can be a daunting factor of starting a business.
-Whether you’re using your personal savings, finance from investors or using a loan facility, there are many different ways you can finance your small business.
+This can be a daunting factor in starting a business.
+Whether using your personal savings, financing from investors, or using a loan facility, you can finance your small business in many different ways.

 - SME, Commercial and Corporate Lending